alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

 ## The case block

 JavaScript switch statement works in a similar way to `if....else` statement.
 In case of `if....else`, there is some condition and you "test" if that condition is either `true` or `false`.
 Then, you can execute code specific for each boolean value, or one of them.
-Switch statement uses different syntax, but the result is same.
+Switch statement uses different syntax, but the result is the same.

 What JavaScript switch statement does is it operates with two parts.
 The first one is the expression you want to check.
 The second part is a case block.
 This, the case block, is also the third thing you need to make switch work.
 Every case block you add to a switch statement should have some value.

 A bit how it works.
 When you execute a switch statement, it will do two things.
-First, it will take the expression you passed in parenthesis, that follow after the `switch` keyword.
+First, it will take the expression you passed in parentheses, that follow after the `switch` keyword.
 Second, it will compare this expression with values you specified for each statement.
 Now, let's talk about the case blocks.

 A case block consists of two parts.
 First, there is the `case` keyword.
 This keyword defines a case block.
 This keyword is then followed by some value, colons and code you want to execute if switch expression matches the value a case.
 This can be a little bit confusing.